a3-audio/a3-system/doc/assembly/assembly.md

 - Buy parts: [[parts]]

 ## Hardware
 A working prototype exists.
-We stresstests it by using 12V car-hifi with centered downfire subwoofer on a hand-wagon at 40°C summerday.
+We stresstests it by using 12V car-hifi with 15 inch centered downfire subwoofer on hand-wagon at 40°C summerday.
 It works pretty well and meanwhile rocksolid stable.

 ## Pictures of prototype
 ### A³ Mix